Deepsea lizardfish

-The deepsea lizardfish, Bathysaurus ferox, is an aulopiform of the family Bathysauridae, found in tropical and subtropical seas across the world.
+The deepsea lizardfish (Bathysaurus ferox) is an aulopiform of the family Bathysauridae, found in tropical and subtropical seas across the world.
 The deepsea lizardfish should not be confused with the true or "typical" lizardfishes of the related family Synodontidae.

 Taxonomy

-Deepsea lizardfishes were first described in 1878 by British zoologist Albert Günther, who created the generic name from ancient Greek word elements “báthos” and “saûros” meaning “lizard of the depths”.
+Deepsea lizardfishes were first described in 1878 by British zoologist Albert Günther, who created the generic name from ancient Greek word elements "báthos" and "saûros" meaning "lizard of the depths".
 Previously recognized in the synodontidae, in 1996, Robert Karl Johnson et al. showed its relationships outside synodontidae, in its own family in the suborder Giganturoidei.

-At the beginning of the century, Bathysaurus ferox larvae were thought to be a distinct species called Macristium chavesi.
+At the beginning of the 20th century, Bathysaurus ferox larvae were thought to be a distinct species called Macristium chavesi.
 Johnson gave evidence of the synonymy of the two species.

 Appearance

-Deep-sea lizardfish resemble shallow-water lizardfishes, as reflected in their common names.
+Deepsea lizardfish resemble shallow-water lizardfishes, as reflected in their common names.
 Adults reach over 70 cm in length, and have a slender, cylindrical body.
 Their lizard-like bony head is flattened, unlike in most fishes, and an enormous mouth is filled with multiple series of long, sharp and needle like teeth for piercing and trapping prey.
 Bathysaurus ferox are whitish, grey or brown in color, and are covered in tough scales, which are enlarged along the lateral line.
 The large, well developed eyes, with large pupils, are evidence of the importance of vision for prey detection.
 Although residual sunlight does not penetrate the depths inhabited by deep-sea lizardfish, their eyes aid in detecting distinct sources of residual or bioluminescent light.
 Deep-sea lizardfish have been known to have an expansive liver constituting up to 20% of total weight, serving as an energy reserve to sustain growth between sporadic feeding episodes.